0xUniko/Etwas-fuer-Bewerbung/README.md

-Here are some projects, seminars, courses I have engaged in and learned a lot.
+alHere are some projects, seminars, courses I have engaged in and learned a lot.

 ### Drug Sensitivity Ranking